 36. 'Flyin' High'

-What's Going On's third song on side 1 was called "Flyin' High (in the Friendly Sky)"..
+What's Going On's third song on side 1 was called "Flyin' High (in the Friendly Sky)."
 Its title was a tongue-in-cheek reference to a slogan used in a commercial by United Airlines, "Flying in a friendly sky."
-Gaye added the "high."
-Literally: the song is about a junkie addicted to heroin.
+Gaye added the "high" literally: the song is about a junkie addicted to heroin.
 At this point in his career, Gaye was a recreational drug user and not the slave he'd be to his cocaine addiction as the '70s wore on.
-Marvin is again prophesying his future with the lyric, "I know, I'm hooked my friend, to the boy, who makes slaves out of men" ("boy" was slang for heroin).
-The song was originally called "Sad Tomorrows", mixed and recorded a year earlier and used as the B-side for the single "Mercy Mercy Me (The Ecology)."
+Gaye is again prophesying his future with the lyric, "I know, I'm hooked my friend, to the boy, who makes slaves out of men" ("boy" was slang for heroin).
+The song was originally called "Sad Tomorrows," mixed and recorded a year earlier and used as the B-side for the single "Mercy Mercy Me (the Ecology)."

 37. Hotboxing the percussion room